 "Peeta," I scowl, and then my expression softens.
 "I think I'm ready.
 For a baby."

 And then his eyes light up and he's kissing me and laughing and asking over and over if I'm serious, and I laugh with him, saying yes, yes, now can we go home?
 People are staring.
 He practically drags me down the street.
-When we reach the Victor's Village he pulled me up the steps to the front door and unlocks it as fast as he can without breaking the key.
+When we reach the Victor's Village he pulls me up the steps to the front door and unlocks it as fast as he can without breaking the key.
 I'm yanked inside, the loaf of bread is tossed onto the entryway table, and then I am pushed against the wall and his lips are crashing onto mine.
 I respond immediately but break the kiss just as quickly, laughing at him.

 "What about dinner?"